ClayCampaigne/metamer-sounds/README.md

 The second draft of the interactive widget in the notebook uses `python-colormath` to get dark colors, which I couldn't figure out with `colour-science`.
 This seems to work well enough, although I still need to do some calibration.
+The major problem to be addressed here is that is that the "clamping" of RGB values to project onto the RGB gamut seems to make it hard to get everything bright at the same time.
+E.g., getting one display with the three primary colors, including a bright yellow in the red-green intersection.
+Or just a nice white.

 Note: the color is in wavelength (nM), while the sound is in Herz, slightly scaled.
 This is dumb because wavelength is proportional to the inverse of frequency.